zachafif/measuretreeheight/README.md

-# Tree Height Measurement using LiDAR data and Individual Tree Detection Method,
+# Tree Height Measurement using LiDAR data and Individual Tree Detection Method
 Trial on how to measure tree height from LiDAR data using R

 ## Background